1956–57 Israel State Cup

-The1956–57 Israel State Cup (גביע המדינה, Gvia HaMedina) was the 19th season of Israel's nationwide football cup competition and the fourth after the Israeli Declaration of Independence.
+The 1956–57 Israel State Cup (גביע המדינה, Gvia HaMedina) was the 19th season of Israel's nationwide football cup competition and the fourth after the Israeli Declaration of Independence.

 Although the competition began on 11 February 1956, it was delayed severely by the Suez Crisis, and later rounds were not played until April 1957, with the final being held on 6 July at 1957 at the Haifa Municipal Stadium in Haifa.
 Hapoel Petah Tikva met Maccabi Jaffa in the final and won the cup after securing a 2–1 win.

 Results

 First round

 74 of the 75 Liga Gimel clubs participated in this round.
 Most of the matches were drawn as divisional matches, with the exception of two matches.